What is digital and information Literacy?

-Information literacy is all about knowing how to find, evaluate, use and manage information.
+Information literacy is knowing how to find, evaluate, use and manage information.
 It is part of lifelong learning and an important skill for all students.
-Digital literacy is all about knowing how to find, organise, evaluate and create information using digital technology.
+Digital literacy is how to find, organise, evaluate and create information using digital technology.
+LSE recognise that both digital and information literacy are of paramount importance in learning, teaching and research and essential skills for students and staff.

 Projects at LSE: